2.1. Embedded Complex

 get_center(method='bounding_box')[source]

-Calculate center of coordinates
+Calculate the center of the coordinates of all nodes.

 get_bounding_box()[source]

-Get (min, max) for each dimension
+List of (min, max) tuples for each dimension.

 get_bounding_radius(center_type='bounding_box')[source]

-Get radius of minimal bounding sphere
+Get the radius of the minimal bounding sphere containing all node coordinates.

 get_normal_angle_matrix(edges_only=False, decimals=None)[source]